The LMU Tampa PA Program seeks to achieve its mission by focusing on these goals:

 MK3- Integrate a broad knowledge of medical science to accurately analyze and interpret diagnostic and screening tests

-MK4- Integrate a broad knowledge of medical science to accurately recommend medical care and provide patient counseling
+MK4- Integrate a broad knowledge of medical science to accurately recommend medical care plan to include, pharmacological intervention, patient education, and patient counseling

 Graduates of the LMU Tampa PA program will be able to: